friendsofhyperf/components/docs/en/components/console-spinner.md

 # Console Spinner

-A progress bar component for the Hyperf framework.
+A progress bar component provided for the Hyperf framework.

 ## Installation